exonum/rfcs/0000-template.md

 How is this idea best presented—as a continuation of existing Exonum concepts, or as a wholly new one?

-Would the acceptance of this proposal change how Exonum is taught to new users at any level?
+Would the acceptance of this proposal change how Exonum is presented to new users at any level?
 How should this feature be introduced and taught to existing Exonum users?

-What additions or changes to the Exonum-doc does it entail?
+What additions or changes to the [Exonum documentation] does it entail?

 What would an outline of a new section in the documentation look like?
 What should the reader be able to understand by the end of the section in the